Exceptional topology on nonorientable manifolds: Introduction

 Such parity requirements are characteristic of Abelian topology on nonorientable spaces.
-As braids and knots on nonorientable surfaces differ decidedly from those on tori or discs, one may naturally expect richer symmetry-protected non-Hermitian phases and unique, distinctly non-Abelian features to arise in the intersection of non-Hermiticity and nonorientability.
-In this work, we explore this intersection by investigating how the exceptional topology of gapped and gapless phases fares in nonorientable spaces.
+As braids and knots on nonorientable surfaces differ decidedly from those on tori or disks, one may naturally expect richer symmetry-protected non-Hermitian phases and unique, distinctly non-Abelian features to arise in the presence of non-Hermiticity and nonorientability.
+In this work, we explore this intersection by investigating the exceptional topology in nonorientable spaces, and its implications for gap closing.
 We first apply the theory of braided band structures to nonorientable parameter spaces, using as examples the Klein bottle \KB{} and the real projective plane \RPtwo.
-We find a system of phases classified by two (one) braid, respectively, and derive the modifications to the fermion doubling theorem on these spaces.
-Second, we discuss gapped phases, of which we find an infinite family on \KB{}, and show how these can be distinguished by a non-Hermitian Fermi arc structure.
-Third, we show that gapless systems can be identified by a new kind of unpaired monopole that is forbidden both in Hermitian systems and in non-Hermitian systems on orientable spaces.
-Finally, we discuss phase transitions, which occur when EPs encircle the parameter space.
+The classification of gapped bands is given by eigenvalue braids satisfying certain conditions along noncontractible loops in these nonorientable parameter spaces, while for gapless systems, the summation of topological charges of all EPs must respect specific forms.
+Then, we discuss phase transitions, which occur when EPs encircle the parameter space.
 We provide concrete rules how the encircling EP and the topological phase affect each other.
-Our work provides insights into how non-Hermiticity and nonorientability interact to produce unique topological phases, expanding the boundaries of non-Hermitian topological band theory.
+Finally, we show gapless systems can exhibit a kind of unpaired monopole that is forbidden both in Hermitian systems and in non-Hermitian systems on orientable spaces.